brpandey/leetcode-notes/sys-design/hacking/36_most_frequent_items.md

 ![](imgs/0104.jpg)

 One possible solution to this bottleneck is to use a component that we designed previously, a distributed message queue.
-Adding a queue allows 1) the web servers to asynchronously put messages that contain incremental view count updates in the queue, and 2) the Realtime Count Service can consume those messages at its own rate.
+Adding a queue allows

+1. the web servers to asynchronously put messages that contain incremental view count updates in the queue, and
+2. the Realtime Count Service can consume those messages at its own rate.

 The diagram above shows how multiple servers can be used to consume the view count messages and update the Realtime database.

 #### Sketchy structures
 Sketch data structures are becoming more common in system design as the volume, variety, and velocity of data increase.
 Storing or computing data in its entirety is not as useful as better space complexity at the cost of some accuracy.

-Other popular sketch data structures that may appear in system design interviews are the bloom filter and the hyperloglog The bloom filter is used to test if an element is in a set.
+Other popular sketch data structures are *bloom filter* and the *hyperloglog*:

+* The bloom filter is used to test if an element is in a set.
 It can generate false positives, but not false negatives.
-The hyperloglog is used to determine the approximate cardinality of a set (set size).
+* The hyperloglog is used to determine the approximate cardinality of a set (set size).

 Both sketch structures use a small amount of memory compared to their accurate counterparts.